Travelling by bus during the coronavirus outbreak

 - Please check times before you travel.
 Timetables are available to view on our website and app.

 - Allow extra time for your journey.
-Due to social distancing, we’re not able to transport as many people on each bus.
+We're not able to transport as many people on each bus as pre-covid.

 - You can check if your bus is busy or not before it arrives with our Capacity Checker.

-- Face coverings are mandatory on public transport in Wales, so make sure you are prepared
+- Face coverings are mandatory on public transport in Wales, so make sure you are prepared.
+Find out more about face coverings here.

 At the bus stop